Jacqui is a BSc Occupational Therapy graduate from Wrexham Glyndŵr University.

 Although I have been qualified less than a year, I have helped to define prioritisation for referrals and I am following a new model of practice within the service.
-I created a research poster for our allied health professions event and have created activity packs for service users during the pandemic.
-I also created a sensory based well-being room for staff members in our team.
+I created a research poster for our allied health professions event, and have created activity packs for service users during the pandemic.
+I also created a sensory-based wellbeing room for staff members in our team.

-What made you choose Glyndwr University?
+What made you choose Wrexham Glyndŵr University?

-I was drawn to the good transport links and that it was close to home; for me considering family obligations was essential.
+I was drawn to the good transport links and that it was close to home; for me, considering family obligations was essential.
 I also liked the high level of student satisfaction and rate of employment that this programme had.
 I attended the open day and found Rhiannon to be very approachable, which was a big selling point for me.

 What kind of student were you?

 Busy.
-I was a Health in Education Wales representative and cohort student representative during my 2nd year.
+I was a Health in Education Wales Representative and cohort student representative during my 2nd year.
 I was uber enthusiastic and passionate about all things OT.
-I also set up the Occupational Therapy Society at Glyndwr and organised our first end of year event.
+I also set up the Occupational Therapy Society at Glyndŵr and organised our first end of year event.
 I really enjoyed bringing people together, fostering a sense of belonging and being able to make a difference.

-How did studying at Glyndwr help you?
+How did studying at Wrexham Glyndŵr University help you?

-My degree enabled me to hold the post of occupational therapist, it is a protected title and an accredited degree is required to practice in this field.
-It combines both academic study and practical field-based education, this was a vital part of developing my professional identity, recognising my strengths, weaknesses and an area of practice to specialise in.
+My degree enabled me to hold the post of Occupational Therapist.
+It is a protected title and an accredited degree is required to practice in this field.
+It combines both academic study and practical field-based education; this was a vital part of developing my professional identity, recognising my strengths, weaknesses and an area of practice to specialise in.
 I also made some great connections with educators while on placement and I still keep in touch with them today.

 What advice would you give someone wanting to work in a similar field?

-1. Don’t underestimate the value of volunteering and shadowing- both the university and employers appreciate those who have shown real interest in the area.
+1. Don’t underestimate the value of volunteering and shadowing- both the University and employers appreciate those who have shown real interest in the area.

-2. Have a look at the Royal College of Occupational Therapists website, as our professional body they hold a wealth of information about the value and role of occupational therapists.
+2. Have a look at the Royal College of Occupational Therapists website.
+As our professional body, they hold a wealth of information about the value and role of Occupational Therapists.

 Yes, it has a smaller feel than some of the other universities and that, for me, was a good thing.
 There is a real mix of students; as a mature student I never felt out of place.
-There is ongoing investment, in facilities, programmes and students, I always felt like I could be part of something if I wanted to.
+There is ongoing investment in facilities, programmes and students, and I always felt like I could be part of something if I wanted to.

-I have so many but sharing the sensory box we had created as a group at the end of year conference, which we later donated to the National Autistic Society, was a real high point for me.
+I have so many, but sharing the sensory box we had created as a group at the end of year conference, which we later donated to the National Autistic Society, was a real high point for me.